Anderson-Lai/ib-notes/slchemistry/chemistry.md

 energy is always moving, a solid being dissolved is also always being reformed; however, it is being dissolved at such a speed where it is not visible

+# Sept 9, 2024

+## Covalent Structures
+criss-cross method still remains
+remember to add prefixes (-ide suffix still exists)
+sign of the charges in these structures does not matter
+there is no electrostatic attraction

+reduction subscripts can occur (they share electrons in many different ways) (will not show all possible formations of said compound though) they need space to share the electrons (lewis structures need to be drawn)

+electrons by themself in a lewis structure are not happy (if any are left, said compound can not exist)
+this should be used to determine if a compound exists, not reducing subscripts
+either 2, 4, or 6 electrons can be shared
+all elements (except hydrogen) should have 8 valence electrons

+one oxygen can not share to two carbons (just does not exist in chemistry)
+if such structure (like a triangle) exists in your drawing, that compound does not exist
+'cycles' do not exist either (an oxygen reaching across a carbon to another oxygen won't exist)
+an atom should only be one side of another atom (O - C - O)